Are you ahead or behind the curve with these HR challenges employers are facing in 2022? Here are some strategies to help keep you on top.

 Last year, cybercriminals tricked payroll and human resource officials into disclosing employee names, SSNs and income information.
 The thieves then attempted to file fraudulent tax returns for tax refunds.

-The following are some examples of what may be contained in the emails:
+The following are some examples of what may be contained in the spoofing email:

 - Can you send me the updated list of employees with full details (Name, Social Security Number, Date of Birth, Home Address, Salary).